FOUNDER: Lisa R. Smith Grandmother, Optimist, “Serial Connector”

 Geraldine Ann Patrick Encina is a member of the Otomi-Hñahñu Regional Council in Mexico, and a professor of ethnoecology.
 Born to Chilean parents of Celtic and Mapuche origins, Patrick Encina received her doctorate in ethnoecology and social sciences from El Colegio Mexiquense, A. C. in 2007; she also holds a bachelor's degree in biological sciences.
 She has been a visiting professor in Honduras and Argentina, and held faculty positions at several Mexican universities.
 Her research focuses on archaeoastronomy and cultural astronomy, particularly on ancestral and current ways of measuring and conceiving time and natural cycles in Mesoamerica, especially among Maya, Nahua and Otomian cultures. http://www.centerforearthethics.org/about/leadership/geraldine-ann-patrick-encina

-Founder of Northern ICE and ICE (www.ice-network.ca), Be’sha Blondin is a recognized medicine woman from the NWT.
-From an early age, she learned about the Dene Way of life and developed her gifts through the teachings of the Elders and her parents on the east arm of Great Bear Lake.
-She became an environmentalist of the land, water, air and animals.
-As a traditional healer, she works in the health, social and justice systems.
-Be’sha has helped people experience growth by changing people’s attitude about themselves and the world around them by offering seminars, presentations, workshops, counselling and training in the NWT, Yukon, across Canada and around the world.
+Be’sha Blondin, founder of Northern ICE and ICE (www.ice-network.ca), is a recognized medicine woman from the NWT.
+From an early age, she learned about the Dene Way of life and developed her gifts through the teachings of the Elders and her parents on the east arm of Great Bear Lake; she is a guardian and protector of her people, the earth, water, air and animals.
+As a traditional healer, Be’sha works in the health, social and justice systems.
+She has helped people experience growth by changing people’s attitude about themselves and the world around them by offering seminars, presentations, workshops, counselling and training in the NWT, Yukon, across Canada and around the world.

 Alberta Iron Cloud Miller is a devoted grandmother to her extended family, and a community leader.
 Her passion: to utilize her education and experience as an advocate for the improvement of community health and wellness and to create safety in Native American communities for children and families utilizing a cultural approach shared by indigenous communities.
 As an educator and lifelong advocate for children, families and communities, Alberta has provided strong management and consultant skills to Native American communities, reservation schools, private non-profit organizations and tribal justice agencies.
 Through a western educational process and education in the traditional native ways, she has developed strong skills in participatory strategic planning; grant writing; program development and planning; qualitative research methodologies; conflict resolution and critical thinking for reflective decision making.
 Alberta resides on Knife Chief Road near Porcupine, SD with her husband, Jim Miller, featured in the award winning documentary Dakota 38, www.smoothfeather.org